metadatacenter/cedar-artifact-server/README.md

 At the project root folder:

     mvn install
-    cd cedar-templates-api-play
+    cd cedar-template-server-play
     mvn play2:run

 By default, the services will be running at http://localhost:9000.

 ## Documentation

-Documentation for the server can be found in the [project wiki](https://github.com/metadatacenter/cedar-templates-api/wiki).
+Documentation for the server can be found in the [project wiki](https://github.com/metadatacenter/cedar-template-server/wiki).

 A detailed description of its REST API is contained in the RESTAPI.html file in the doc subdirectory.